Google Fast Facts

 September 4, 1998 - Google, Inc. files for incorporation with its headquarters in friend and current YouTube CEO Susan Wojcicki's garage in Menlo Park.

-February 1999 - Google gets its first real office in Palo Alto.
-Later in the year they move to Mountain View.
+February 1999 - Google gets its first real office in Palo Alto, California.
+Later in the year they move to Mountain View, California.

-May 2000 - Google launches web searches in ten new languages.
+May 2000 - Launches web searches in ten new languages.

 March 2001 - Eric Schmidt joins the company as chairman of the board of directors